wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    * <a target="_blank" href="https://insidethemicrosoftcloud.com/cissp-practice-quiz/">50 question CISSP Practice Quiz online</a>

    * <a target="_blank" href="https://www.youtube.com/channel/UCAr0yk0um7lwLjmrKfzwyig/videos">On Youtube</a>

-   * For 20 years, <a target="_blank" href="https://www.linkedin.com/in/deanbushmiller/">Dean Bushmiller</a> has a live <a target="_blank" href="https://learning.oreilly.com/live-training/courses/cissp-bootcamp/0636920483199/">CISSP Bootcamp on OReilly.com</a> includes a set of <a target="_blank" href="https://drive.google.com/drive/folders/1-0qj1lmbI0x89ZPTC_sPEmMdLDBTvE3F" title="1@vmlt.com">proprietary visual "mind maps"</a> to collect, practice, and verify your knowledge, <a target="_blank" href="https://github.com/deanbushmiller/CISSP-Bootcamp">on GitHub</a>.

    * <a target="_blank" href="https://www.sunflower-cissp.com/glossary/cissp/5497/download-sunflower-cissp-2019-pdf-document">PDF: Sunflower CISSP</a>